SRC-Handbook-Infrastructure-Team/just-the-docs/docs/artificial-intelligence/2.c.ii/index.md

 ### Justice as distribution

-The [**distribution dimension of justice**](javascript:openPanel('failures-of-distribution')) examines how systems affect the **distribution** of assets and opportunities across society.
+The [distribution dimension of justice](javascript:openPanel('failures-of-distribution')){: .btn .btn-purple} examines how systems affect the **distribution** of assets and opportunities across society.
 Below are three ideas on how to to achieve just distribution:

 1. Justice as **sufficiency**: set a common baseline of access to essential assets for a decent/good life (e.g., housing, employment, health, basic means of subsistence, UBI)